 As the regional provider of advanced cardiac care, St. Mary’s General Hospital has a responsibility to actively diagnose and treat all conditions related to heart function.

-St. Mary’s is currently the only Cardiac Centre in the province without a fully functioning Heart Rhythm Program.
-This means patients who require heart rhythm treatment must travel outside of the region for care, where they will wait, on average, 100 days to receive treatment.
+St. Mary’s will be the last Cardiac Centre in the province to obtain a fully functioning Heart Rhythm Program.
+Until then, patients who require heart rhythm treatment must travel outside of the region for care, where they will wait, on average, 100 days to receive treatment.

 By adding this service to our already nationally recognized Cardiac Centre, we aim to cut wait times for Heart Rhythm patients in half; enhance the continuity of care for cardiac patients; reduce the stress and anxiety that travel has on patients and their families; and foster innovation within the program by attracting top ranked physicians and staff to the Region.